Best dewy foundations for every skin type

 Wet n Wild Photo Focus Dewy Foundation

-For those on a budget, this formula is one of the best dewy foundations at the drugstore you can find.
+For those on a budget, this is one of the best dewy foundations at the drugstore.
 It best suits normal to dry skin and can blur the look of pores and imperfections for a flawless look in photographs.
 It’s vegan and cruelty-free too.

 RMS Beauty “Un” Cover-Up Cream Foundation

 This cream foundation offers buildable coverage, so it can cover nearly all blemishes and imperfections with just a small amount of product.
-The luminous finish still looks natural on the skin and is suitable for all skin types, except the very oiliest.
-It’s also available in 16 shades and comes in recyclable packaging.
+The luminous finish still looks natural on the skin and is suitable for all skin types except the very oiliest.
+It’s available in 16 shades and comes in recyclable packaging.

-L’Oréal Paris Infallible Pro-Glow Foundation
+L’Oreal Paris Infallible Pro-Glow Foundation

-Another affordable drugstore foundation, this formula offers 24-hour wear without fading or breaking down.
-It’s lightweight, but it still hydrates the skin and offers medium coverage.
-It works best for normal to dry skin and features SPF 15.
+This affordable drugstore foundation offers 24-hour wear without fading or breaking down.
+It’s lightweight but still hydrates the skin and offers medium coverage.
+It works best for normal to dry skin and has a sun protection factor of 15.

-IT Cosmetics CC+ Cream Illumination with SPF 50+
+It Cosmetics CC+ Cream Illumination with SPF 50+

-This color-correcting foundation offers full coverage despite its lightweight feel on the skin.
-It also has SPF 50 with a mineral sunscreen to protect against sun damage.
+This color-correcting foundation offers full coverage despite its lightweight feel.
+It also has an SPF of 50 with a mineral sunscreen.
 It can work well for all skin types, but it’s an especially good option for mature skin, thanks to the included collagen and peptides.

-Sold by Sephora, Macy’s and Ulta
+Sold by Sephora, Amazon and Ulta Beauty

 Shiseido Synchro Skin Radiant Lifting Foundation

-This dewy foundation can keep the skin hydrated for up to 24 hours, so it’s a perfect match for dry and normal skin.
-It features light-adjusting technology to help the skin look smoother and more refined too.
+This dewy foundation can keep skin hydrated for up to 24 hours, so it’s a perfect match for dry and normal skin.
+It features light-adjusting technology to help skin look smoother and more refined too.
 It also boasts a 30-shade color range, making it easy to match your skin tone.

 Anastasia Beverly Hills Luminous Foundation

-This water-resistant, luminous foundation is free of parabens and mineral oil, so it works well for all skin types, including oily.
-The formula is lightweight, though, and blends easily across the skin.
-Best of all, it’s available in 50 shades, so there’s an option for nearly any skin tone.
+This water-resistant luminous foundation is free of parabens and mineral oil, so it works well for all skin types, including oily.
+The formula is lightweight and blends easily across the skin.
+Best of all, it comes in 50 shades, so there’s an option for nearly any skin tone.

-Sold by Ulta, Sephora and Macy’s
+Sold by Ulta Beauty and Sephora

 Neutrogena Hydro Boost Hydrating Tint